lruepke/HTF_lecture/source/lectures/L01/Installation.rst

     conda activate py37_htf_class

-And add a few more packages that are not directly available form the anaconda using pip:
+And add a few more packages that are not directly available form anaconda using pip:

 .. code-block:: bash